janpaul123/paperprograms/docs/implementation-notes.md

 - Type of icing (buttercream, royal, whipped cream, ...)
 - Type of sprinkles (confetti, jimmies, pearls, ...)

-Let's create a Papyrus model that represents these attributes!
-As of 2/20/23, Papyrus Program code looks like this:
+Let's create a Paper Land model that represents these attributes!
+As of 2/20/23, Paper Land Program code looks like this:

 ```js
   const onProgramAdded = ( paperProgramNumber, scratchPad, sharedData ) => {